presented by Oxford Financial

 Michael Lincoln

-Michael has designed 57 productions at the IRT, including Finding Home, You Can’t Take It with You, Noises Off, Who Am I This Time?, A Little Night Music, and The 39 Steps.
-Highlights of his career include the Broadway productions of Copenhagen and Skylight and off-Broadway designs including Mr. Goldwyn, The Bubbly Black Girl Sheds Her Chameleon Skin, Defying Gravity, Bunny Bunny, and Swingtime Canteen.
-Michael has had long associations with the Alley Theatre, Cleveland Play House, Studio Theatre DC, Santa Fe Opera, and Los Angeles Ballet.
-He is artistic director of Tantrum Theater, the professional theatre of Ohio University. www.michaellincoln.net
+Michael has designed 57 productions at the IRT, including A Christmas Carol (1996-2023), Finding Home, You Can’t Take It with You, Noises Off, Who Am I This Time?, A Little Night Music, and The 39 Steps.
+Highlights of his career include the Broadway productions of Copenhagen and Skylight and international touring.
+Michael had long associations with the Alley Theatre, Cleveland Play House, Studio Theatre DC, Santa Fe Opera, and Los Angeles Ballet.
+He was an Ohio University faculty member and Director of the School of Theater until 2020.

 Michael Keck